harshkhandelwal30/momentum-investing-methods/README.md

 # momentum-investing-methods
-Momentum Investing Backtesting and Simulation using Pure price based Momentum and Volatility-Adjusted Returns on NIFTY 50.
+Momentum Investing Backtesting and Simulation using Pure price based Momentum and Volatility-Adjusted Returns on NIFTY 50.(Survivorship Bias-Free)

 This backtest is done from **2015 to 2025**.